Bruce Bochy: 2019

 Bochy finished his Giants managerial career with a regular season record of 1,052–1,054 and a post–season record of 36–17.
 In 13 seasons under Bochy, the Giants had seven winning seasons, resulting in two National League West Division titles and two Wild Card Game berths in four playoff appearances, as well as three NL pennants and World Series championships.
 After retiring as field manager, Bochy served in a front office role with the Giants.
 The Giants have not reissued Bochy's number 15.

-On October 24, Bochy hinted at managing professionally again during an interview with Chris "Mad Dog" Russo on Sirius XM.
+On October 24, Bochy hinted at managing professionally again during an interview with Chris "Mad Dog" Russo on SiriusXM.
 “I’m just hitting the pause button.
 That’s all, you know, and taking a sabbatical here for a year and then, you know, I’ll see where I’m at,” Bochy said.
 “I don’t know how I’m gonna feel but I’d love to have one more shot.”
 On December 9, Bochy was named Manager of the France national baseball team.